-Mr. Ricky's Restaurant was on Skokie Boulevard and Gross Point Road, in Skokie, Illinois, in a nondescript shopping strip mall on the north-west corner.
+Mister Ricky's Restaurant was at 9300 North Skokie Boulevard at Gross Point Road, in a nondescript strip mall on the northwest corner.

-''My father told me no,'' Melman said. ''He said that I was welcome to continue working there, but that I wasn't ready to help run the place.
+"My father told me no," Melman said.
+"He said I was welcome to continue working there but wasn't ready to help run the place.

-''Come to think of it, even though I worked the cash register, my dad would never let me total it up at the end of the day.
+"Come to think of it, even though I worked the cash register, my Dad would never let me total it up at the end of the day.
 He just wouldn't let me do it.
+So Melman quit.
+(NOTE: Stew Colton claims he knew Rich Melman, and Rich told Stew that his Dad fired him.)

-''So Melman quit, and with his friend, Jerry A. Orzoff, he opened R.J.
-Grunts (Rich - Jerry Grunts), in 1971.
-Then Melman started the "Lettuce Entertain You Enterprises, Inc." (LEYE) with Orzoff.
-The success of R.J.
-Grunts marked the beginning, and things built on that.
+Rich and his friend, Jerry A. Orzoff, opened R.J.
+Grunts (Rich [and] Jerry [are] Grunts) at 2056 North Lincoln Park West, Chicago, in 1971.
+Then Melman and Orzoff incorporated the business as "Lettuce Entertain You Enterprises, Inc." (LEYE).

 |Click Menu Cover for a Full-Size Image|

 |Click Lunch Menu for a Full-Size Image|

 Fritz That's It! was followed by the Great Gritzbe's Flying Food Show in 1974, Jonathan Livingston Seafood in 1975, and Lawrence of Oregano in 1976.
 Melman's style evolved with each new restaurant, and he thrived on the challenge.

 |The force behind the original Pump Room was Ernest Byfield, right, with Humphrey Bogart and Lauren Bacall.
 The Bogarts were the Ambassador East Hotel and Booth One regulars, even honeymooning in an upstairs suite.|